nyc-crh/site/content/gallery/why-the-school-boycott.md

 - Black people
 questions:
 - What do you notice about the poster?
 What do you wonder?
-- Who is the audience for this flier?
+- Who was the audience for this flier?
 What strategies does the flier employ to encourage that audience to join the boycott?
 - What information in the poster echoes the present?
 ---